Vegans avoid eating animal foods for environmental, ethical, or health reasons.

 For vegans who want to stay healthy, consuming a nutrient-rich diet with whole and fortified foods is very important.

-Here are 11 foods and food groups that should be part of a healthy vegan diet.
+Here are 11 foods and food groups you should try to include in your vegan diet plan.

-In an effort to exclude all forms of animal exploitation and cruelty, vegans avoid traditional sources of protein and iron such as meat, poultry, fish and eggs.
+Vegans avoid animal-based sources of protein and iron, such as meat, poultry, fish, and eggs.

-Therefore, it’s important to replace these animal products with protein- and iron-rich plant alternatives, such as legumes.
+Therefore, it’s important to replace these animal products with protein- and iron-rich plant-based alternatives such as legumes.

-However, legumes also contain a good amount of antinutrients, which can reduce the absorption of minerals.
+However, legumes also contain a fair amount of antinutrients, which can reduce the absorption of minerals (3).

-For instance, iron absorption from plants is estimated to be 50% lower than that from animal sources.
-Similarly, vegetarian diets seem to reduce zinc absorption by about 35% compared to those containing meat (5, 6).
+For instance, iron absorption from plants is lower than that from animal sources.
+Similarly, vegetarian diets seem to reduce zinc absorption by about 35% compared with those containing meat (

-It’s advantageous to sprout, ferment or cook legumes well because these processes can decrease the levels of antinutrients (7).
+It’s advantageous to soak, ferment, or cook legumes well, because these processes can decrease the amounts of antinutrients (

 To increase your absorption of iron and zinc from legumes, you may also want to avoid consuming them at the same time as calcium-rich foods.
-Calcium can hinder their absorption if you consume it at the same time (8).
-In contrast, eating legumes in combination with vitamin C-rich fruits and vegetables can further increase your absorption of iron (9).
+Calcium can hinder the absorption of these nutrients if you consume it at the same time (

-Bottom Line: Beans, lentils and peas are nutrient-rich plant alternatives to animal-derived foods.
-Sprouting, fermenting and proper cooking can increase nutrient absorption.
+Beans, lentils, and peas are nutrient-rich plant alternatives to animal-derived foods.
+Soaking, fermenting, and proper cooking can increase nutrient absorption.

-Nuts, seeds and their byproducts are a great addition to any vegan refrigerator or pantry.
-That’s in part because a 1-oz (28-gram) serving of nuts or seeds contains 5–12 grams of protein.
+Nuts and seeds are great additions to any vegan refrigerator or pantry.
+That’s in part because a 1-ounce (28-gram) serving of nuts or seeds contains 5–12 grams of protein.

 This makes them a good alternative to protein-rich animal products.

-In addition, nuts and seeds are great sources of iron, fiber, magnesium, zinc, selenium and vitamin E. They also contain a good amount of antioxidants and other beneficial plant compounds (10).
+In addition, nuts and seeds are great sources of iron, fiber, magnesium, zinc, selenium, and vitamin E. They also contain a good amount of antioxidants and other beneficial plant compounds (

-Nuts and seeds are also extremely versatile.
-They can be consumed on their own, or worked into interesting recipes such as sauces, desserts and cheeses.
-Cashew cheese is one delicious option.
+Nuts and seeds are extremely versatile.
+You can eat them on their own or work them into interesting recipes such as sauces, desserts, and vegan cheeses.

 Favor nut butters that are natural rather than heavily processed.
-These are usually devoid of the oil, sugar and salt often added to household brand varieties.
+These are usually free of the oil, sugar, and salt often added to some popular varieties.

-Bottom Line: Nuts, seeds and their butters are nutritious, versatile foods that are rich in protein and nutrients.
-Every vegan should consider adding them to their pantry.
+Nuts, seeds, and their butters are nutritious, versatile foods rich in protein and nutrients.
+They can be good additions to your pantry.

-These three seeds have special nutrient profiles that deserve to be highlighted separately from the previous category.
+These three types of seeds have special nutrient profiles that deserve to be highlighted separately from the previous category.

 For starters, all three contain larger amounts of protein than most other seeds.

-It may also reduce inflammation and improve certain skin conditions (17).
+They may also reduce inflammation and improve certain skin conditions (

-For their part, chia and flaxseeds are particularly high in alpha-linolenic acid (ALA), an essential omega-3 fatty acid your body can partly convert into eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+For their part, chia seeds and flaxseeds are particularly high in alpha-linolenic acid (ALA), an essential omega-3 fatty acid your body can partially convert into eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).

 EPA and DHA play important roles in the development and maintenance of the nervous system.
-These long-chain fatty acids also seem to play beneficial roles in pain, inflammation, depression and anxiety (18, 19, 20, 21).
+These long-chain fatty acids also seem to have beneficial effects on pain, inflammation, depression, and anxiety (

-Regardless of this, both chia and flaxseeds are incredibly healthy for you.
+Regardless of this, both chia seeds and flaxseeds are healthy.
 They also make great substitutes for eggs in baking, which is just one more reason to give them a try.

-Bottom Line: The seeds of hemp, chia and flax are richer in protein and ALA than most other seeds.
-Flax and chia seeds are also great substitutes for eggs in recipes.
+The seeds of hemp, chia, and flax are richer in protein and ALA than most other seeds.
+Flaxseeds and chia seeds are also great substitutes for eggs in recipes.

 Tofu and tempeh are minimally processed meat substitutes made from soybeans.

-Tofu, created from the pressing of soybean curds, is a popular replacement for meats.
-It can be sautéed, grilled or scrambled.
-It makes a nice alternative to eggs in recipes such as omelets, frittatas and quiches.
+Tofu, created by pressing soybean curds, is a popular replacement for meats.
+It can be sautéed, grilled, or scrambled.
+It makes a nice alternative to eggs in dishes such as omelets, frittatas, and quiches.

 Tempeh is made from fermented soybeans.
-Its distinctive flavor makes it a popular replacement for fish, but tempeh can also be used in a variety of other dishes.
+Its distinctive flavor makes it a popular replacement for fish, but it can also be used in a variety of other dishes.

-The fermentation process of tempeh may produce small amounts of vitamin B12, a nutrient mainly found in animal foods that soybeans do not normally contain.
+The fermentation process of tempeh may produce small amounts of vitamin B12, a nutrient that’s mainly found in animal foods and not normally found in soybeans.

 However, it remains unclear whether the type of vitamin B12 found in tempeh is active in humans.

 Seitan is another popular meat alternative.
-It provides about 25 grams of wheat protein per 3.5 oz (100 grams).
-It is also a good source of selenium and contains small amounts of iron, calcium and phosphorus (28).
+It provides about 18 grams of protein per 3.5 ounces (100 grams).
+It is also contains iron, calcium, and phosphorus (

-However, individuals with celiac disease or gluten sensitivity should avoid seitan due to its high gluten content.
+However, people with celiac disease or gluten sensitivity should avoid seitan due to its high gluten content.

-More heavily processed mock meats, such as “vegan burgers" or "vegan chicken fillets,” usually provide far fewer nutrients and can contain various additives.
+More heavily processed mock meats, such as “vegan burgers” and “vegan chicken fillets,” usually provide far fewer nutrients and can contain various additives.
 They should be eaten sparingly.

-Bottom Line: Minimally processed meat alternatives including tofu, tempeh and seitan are versatile, nutrient-rich additions to a vegan diet.
+Minimally processed meat alternatives such as tofu, tempeh, and seitan are versatile, nutrient-rich additions to a vegan diet.
 Try to limit your consumption of heavily processed vegan mock meats.

-For this reason, vegans should attempt to make calcium-fortified plant milks and plant yogurts part of their daily menu.
+For this reason, vegans should try to include calcium-fortified plant milks and plant yogurts in their daily menu.

 Those looking to simultaneously increase their protein intake should opt for milks and yogurts made from soy or hemp.
-Coconut, almond, rice and oat milks are lower-protein alternatives.
+Coconut, almond, rice, and oat milks are lower in protein.

 Calcium-fortified plant milks and yogurts are usually also fortified with vitamin D, a nutrient that plays an important role in the absorption of calcium.
 Some brands also add vitamin B12 to their products.

-Therefore, vegans looking to reach their daily intakes of calcium, vitamin D and vitamin B12 through foods alone should make sure to opt for fortified products.
-To keep added sugars to a minimum, make sure to choose unsweetened versions.
+Therefore, vegans looking to reach their daily intakes of calcium, vitamin D, and vitamin B12 through foods alone should opt for fortified products.
+To keep added sugars to a minimum, you can choose unsweetened versions.

-Plant milks and yogurts fortified with calcium, vitamin D and vitamin B12 are good alternatives to products made from cows’ milk.
+Plant milks and yogurts fortified with calcium, vitamin D, and vitamin B12 are good alternatives to products made from cows’ milk.